Transaction Fee Mechanism Design: Preliminaries

 \subsubsection{Allocation Rules}

-We use $\history = B_1,B_2,\ldots,B_{k-1}$ to denote the sequence of blocks in the current longest chain (with~$B_1$ the initial genesis block and~$B_{k-1}$ the most recent block) and~$M$ the pending transactions in the mempool.
+We use $\history = B_1,B_2,\ldots,B_{k-1}$ to denote the sequence of blocks in the current chain (with~$B_1$ the initial genesis block and~$B_{k-1}$ the most recently added block) and~$M$ the pending transactions in the mempool.
 (Here $\history$ is for ``history.'')

 \begin{definition}[Allocation Rule] An {\em allocation rule} is a vector-valued function~$\allocs$ from the on-chain history~$\history$ and mempool~$M$ to a 0-1 value $\alloct(\history,M)$ for each pending transaction~$t \in M$. \end{definition} A value of~1 for $\alloct(\history,M)$ indicates transaction~$t$'s inclusion in the current block~$B_k$; a value of~0 indicates its exclusion.
 We sometimes write~$B_k = \allocs(\history,M)$, with the understanding that~$B_k$ is the set of transactions~$t$ for which $\alloct(\history,M) = 1$.